fmenti/fmenti.github.io/content/hobbies.en.md

 ### Further Training

+Till now all tricks were just for fun without any further objectives.
+You can, however, also use training to make difficult situations (e.g. vet visits) less stressfull or to get save access to the outdoors.

 #### Medical training

-(To be continued)
+Medical training can be very beneficial for your cat's health.
+It encompases training to tolerate handling for medical purposes, enables early detection of symptoms and even prevention of health issues.
+For example I trained Estrella to let perform a physical examination of her ears, eyes and measure her weight regularely.
+This lets me notice symptoms of e.g. ear infection early and also makes Estrella not mind examination by vets as much as she nows the routine.
+I also traind her to let me brush her teeth which reduces plaque and she will therefore need dental cleaning by vets less frequently.

 #### Leash Walking
+For my cat the walk on the leash is an adventure compared to the time she has to spend indoors.
+I use a leash in contrast to letting her walk where she wants to because I live in a suburb environment.
+The leash lets me prevent Estrella from getting into dangerous situations with cars or dogs.
 I post pictures of my cat walks on instagram.
 Feel free to have a look at them by clicking on the instagram symbol at the bottom of this page.

 ##### Equipment